Kong/docs.konghq.com/app/gateway/2.8.x/admin-api/licenses/reference.md

 ## Generate a report

-Generate a report on the Kong Gateway instance to gather monthly usage data.
+Generate a report on the Kong Gateway instance to gather usage data.

 <div class="endpoint get">/license/report</div>